Codenix-1349/ECommerce_Demo/README.md

 **SuperDuper eCommerce** is a modern, responsive e-commerce frontend built with React and Vite.

-The project demonstrates clean component architecture, global state management, performance optimization, and UI design using TailwindCSS and daisyUI.
+The application consumes live product data from an external REST API (FakeStoreAPI) and demonstrates clean component architecture, global state management, performance optimization, and UI design using TailwindCSS and daisyUI.

 ---